neuronsimulator/nrn/README.md

 Particularly useful configure options:

-- `--prefix=/some/path` : Install in in this location of your filesystem
+- `--prefix=/some/path` : Install in this location of your filesystem.
 - `--without-x` : If the InterViews graphics library is not installed.
 - `--with-iv=/where/you/installed/it` : If iv was not installed in <prefix>/../iv
 - `--with-paranrn` : Parallel models on cluster computers using MPI (openmpi or mpich2)